Retro-Artist/Docker-Studies/README.md

 # Clean MVC CRUD Application

-A very clean and maintainable MVC CRUD application built with PHP 8.3+, running on Apache with MySQL database.
+A very clean and maintainable MVC CRUD application built with PHP 8.3+, running on Apache with MySQL database and PHPMyAdmin5.

 ## Features